 Over the past 50 years, the Maris family has built a collaborative culture of patient-first ophthalmic care on Long Island.
-Dr. Peter Maris Jr. was fortunate to follow in the footsteps of two outstanding role models, namely his father (Dr. Peter Maris Sr.) and his late uncle (Dr. Charles Maris).
+Dr. Peter Maris Jr. was fortunate to follow in the footsteps of two role models, namely his father (Dr. Peter Maris Sr.) and his late uncle (Dr. Charles Maris).
 The Maris Brothers established a large and reputable Long Island ophthalmology practice in the mid-1960’s.
-Both brothers enjoyed decades-long careers as ophthalmology clinicians and surgeons who earned the highest respect and admiration from their patients and colleagues in the New York area.
+Both brothers enjoyed decades-long careers as ophthalmology clinicians and surgeons who earned the respect and admiration from their patients and colleagues in the New York area.

 In 1986, Dr. Peter Maris Sr. moved his practice to its current 230 Hilton Avenue location, at the border of Garden City, less than half-of-a-mile from the Garden City Hotel.
 After many fruitful years with his father at the helm, Dr. Peter Maris Jr. assumed all of the practice’s clinical responsibilities in 2006.
 In 2007, Dr. Maris formed Long Island Ophthalmic Care, P.L.L.C. and has remained its president and chief operating officer ever since.